Exam stress? We’ve got you covered!

 We do this by first collecting a few pieces of information (test date, study days, time availability, topics on the test).
-Then you can rearrange the order of topics covered, so the scheduler is aligned to what you’re learning in class.

 Step 1: Creating Your Study Plan

 First, log into Picmonic on a desktop computer (web app) and go to your Home Screen.
 You will see a Study Scheduler Tile.
 Click “Create Study Schedule” and a popup window will appear to collect the following information:

 How many days a week studying with Picmonic